Back to Blog

 • Point your domain (via Cloudflare or any DNS provider) to your virtual server's Public IP

-• Setup Nginx reverse proxy
+• Setup Nginx reverse proxy to forward requests to port 18789

-• Install SSL using Certbot
+• Install SSL certificate using Certbot (Let's Encrypt)

 This allows you to access OpenClaw securely using: